faros-ai/faros-js-client/README.md

     {
       // Override the conflict clause with the unique constraint
       constraint: 'org_ApplicationOwnership_application_id_unique',
-      update_columns: ['teamId'], // Origin will be added automatically }
+      update_columns: ['teamId', 'refreshedAt'], // Origin will be added automatically }
   )
 ]